kernelci/kernelci-core/doc/collection-token.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

- :status 200: The request has been accepted and/or updated.
- :status 201: The request has been created.
+ :status 201: The resource has been created.
  :status 400: JSON data not valid.
  :status 403: Not authorized to perform the operation.
  :status 415: Wrong content type.